dlaible/todo-app/README.md

 # TODO App

-> A simple yet pretty, non-persistent TODO app I made to occupy some time on a lazy Saturday afternoon.
+> A simple, yet pretty, non-persistent TODO app I made to occupy some time on a lazy Saturday afternoon.

 ## Project Init